madickinson/Books-Read/2024-Books.md

  - Lord, Walter. *The Miracle of Dunkirk : The True Story of Operation Dynamo.* Open Road Integrated Media, 2017.
  - White, T. H. *The Book of Merlyn.* Ace Books, 2013.
  - Green, James R. *The Devil Is Here in These Hills : West Virginia’s Coal Miners and Their Battle for Freedom.* First edition, Atlantic Monthly Press, 2015.
+ - Comer, John Mark. *Practicing the Way : Be with Jesus, Become like Him, Do as He Did.* First edition, WaterBrook, 2024.